sharpest-minds/hiring-tips/README.md

 ^ What a great line!
 It shows he's zeroing in right away on what's most important _to them_.
 Use it!
 (Adapt the wording to suit your personality.
 You may also have to substitute "XYZ co" for "your team at XYZ co" if XYZ co is bigger than ~20 employees.)

-Here's an example of an incredibly good followup to an intro email.
-It's a bit long, but it nails all the points.
+Here's an example of an incredibly good followup to an intro email. **Your followup should probably be shorter than this**, but I like this one as an example because it nails everything you might want to say in a followup.

 > Hi Edouard,
 > Thanks for the intro!
 I appreciate the effort you are putting in to make this connection happen.